 2. There are 10 types of people in this world.
 Those who understand binary and those who don’t.

-This is another number system joke, in this case involving binary, a base-2 system.
+This is a binary joke; binary being a base-2 system.
 Since it is a base-2 system, it has only 2 digits, 0 and 1.

 If we convert binary 10 to decimal, we get: 1 * 21 + 0 * 20 = 1 * 2 + 0 = 2.